Once upon a time and not so long ago, blogs looked like blogs and websites looked like websites. You could easily tell the two apart.

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-After installing the Wappalyzer extension on your web browser, icons will display in your web browser menu identifying which software is installed on the sites you are visiting …
+Once you have installed Wappalyzer, icons will display in your browser menu identifying which software is being used by all the sites you visit …

-If the WordPress icon displays on your browser menu (as the above screen shot shows), then the site uses WordPress.
+If you see the WordPress icon on the browser menu (as shown in the screenshot above), then the site has been built with WordPress.

 SpyBar